goschtl/zope/zc.virtualstorage/trunk/src/zc/virtualstorage/README.txt

     ...     at=coordinator.root()['one']._p_serial)

-Way back then, the blob was merely happy, not ecstatic, and 'yrag' and 'nyrak' were not in the "nested: mapping.
+Way back then, the blob was merely happy, not ecstatic, and 'yrag' and 'nyrak' were not in the "nested" mapping.

     >>> h_two = historical_coordinator.root()['two']
     >>> h_conn = db.getVirtualConnection(h_two)